 Impairment testing for investment in associate requires significant judgments and estimates to be made.
-If there is an indication of impairment in respect of the Group's investment in associate, the whole carrying value of the investment will be tested for impairment as a single asset under SFRS(I) 1-36 by comparing the recoverable amount with its carrying value using equity method, and any resulting impairment loss will be charged against the carrying value of investment in associate is mobilective evidence that the investment in associate is impaired.
+If there is an indication of impairment in respect of the Group's investment in associate, the whole carrying value of the investment will be tested for impairment as a single asset under SFRS(I) 1-36 by comparing the recoverable amount with its carrying value using equity method, and any resulting impairment loss will be charged against the carrying value of investment in associate is impaired.